Surasia/infinite-rs/README.md

 use infinite_rs::{ModuleFile, Result};

 fn load_modules() -> Result<()> {
-    // Create new instance of a Module file.
-    // These are the main archive files used in Halo Infinite. let mut module = ModuleFile::new();
     // Reads to the module file given a file path.
+    // These are the main archive files used in Halo Infinite.
-    // Note: the path can be anything that implements AsRef<Path>. module.read("C:/XboxGames/Halo Infinite/Content/deploy/any/globals-rtx-new.module")?;
+    // Note: the path can be anything that implements AsRef<Path>. let mut module = ModuleFile::from_path("C:/XboxGames/Halo Infinite/Content/deploy/any/globals-rtx-new.module")?;
     Ok(())
 }
 ```